All About Bonsai Tree, Its Types, Growth And Care Guidelines

 6. Watering

-Regular watering of bonsai is essential to ensure its sound growth.
-Based on the species of tree, size of pot, size of tree, soil-mixture, climate, and time of year, you need to figure out watering needs of your Bonsai.
+Regular watering of the bonsai is essential to ensuring its sound growth.
+Based on the species of tree, size of pot, size of tree, soil mixture, climate, and time of year, you need to figure out the watering needs of your bonsai.

 7. Fertilizing Bonsai

-Regular fertilization is needed to ensure the growth and survival of Bonsai.
-Normal trees have the ability to spread their roots in search for nutrients.
-Proper fertilization helps in restoring the nutritional content of the soil.
+Regular fertilization is needed to ensure the growth and survival of bonsai.
+Normal trees can spread their roots in search of nutrients.
+Proper fertilization helps restore the soil’s nutritional content.

 8. Pruning

-Pruning of the branches of bonsai helps the tree to adjust its shape, maintain as well as enhance its beauty.
-It is the procedure that provides a better balance to the tree.
-Proper pruning promotes the healthy development of bonsai and helps it to receive adequate amounts of air, and sunlight.
-Based on the direction, length, and density of the branches, you can prune its branches using a scissor and a few more tools.
+Pruning the branches of bonsai helps the tree to adjust its shape and maintain as well as enhance its beauty.
+This process ensures the tree remains well-balanced.
+Proper pruning promotes the healthy development of the bonsai and helps it receive adequate amounts of air and sunlight.
+Based on the direction, length, and density of the branches, you can prune them with scissors and a few other tools.

 9. Wiring

 Wiring is another method to give a pleasing shape to the bonsai.
-This procedure involves fixing wires to the branches, and trunk of the tree to form a desired curve.
-Generally, wires made up of copper, and aluminum in different thicknesses are used for this purpose.
+This procedure involves fixing wires to the branches and trunk of the tree to form a desired curve.
+Typically, different thicknesses of copper and aluminum wires serve this purpose.

 10. Trim its leaves